FooSoft/vim-argwrap/README.md

 functions identically regardless if it is being used on a function call, list or dictionary definitions.

 Let's begin with a simple function invocation.
 When there are many arguments being passed to the function, we often wish to wrap them to improve code readability.
-If you position your cursor anywhere between the `(` and `)` parenthesis and execute the `argwrap#toggle()` command, the argument list will be wrapped to one per line.
+If you position your cursor anywhere between the parenthesis and execute the `argwrap#toggle()` command, the argument list will be wrapped to one per line.

 ```
 Foo('wibble', 'wobble', 'wubble')